 - Add Your Company

-If you own your business then you can easily create a company page which will further bolster your social media efforts as long as you fill it out just as well as your personal LinkedIn profile.
+If you own your business then you can easily create a company page that will further bolster your social media efforts as long as you fill it out just as well as your personal LinkedIn profile.
 Here you can share any company updates you don’t want on your profile and connect with other LinkedIn company pages that are in your industry and any company who have previously/currently are working with.
+As I mentioned earlier in this post, there are many businesses on LinkedIn.
+In fact, many job seekers will look to LinkedIn for open roles or learn more about your company.
+Keep your company profile up to date so that potential customers and potential employees will be informed.

 - Connections & Endorsements